message/iata/HK.md

 - effective 21 June 2021, passengers arriving from Indonesia.
 7. Passengers who in the past 21 days have only been in Australia or New Zealand must have a hotel reservation confirmation in Chinese or English for a minimum of 14 nights.
 The hotel must be listed on <a href="https://www.coronavirus.gov.hk/eng/designated-hotel-list.html">https://www.coronavirus.gov.hk/eng/designated-hotel-list.html</a> .
 - This does not apply to passengers with a vaccination certificate showing that they were fully vaccinated at least 15 days before arrival.
 They must have a hotel reservation confirmation for a minimum of 7 nights.
-8. Passengers who have been in or transited through Argentina, Bangladesh, Belgium, Brazil, Cambodia, Canada, Chinese Taipei, Ecuador, Egypt, Ethiopia, France, Germany, India, Indonesia, Ireland (Rep.), Italy, Japan, Kazakhstan, Kenya, Malaysia, Nepal, Netherlands, Pakistan, Philippines, Romania, Russian Fed., Singapore, South Africa, Switzerland, Thailand, Turkey, Ukraine, United Arab Emirates, United Kingdom, USA or Viet Nam in the past 21 days must have:
+8. Passengers who have been in or transited through Argentina, Bangladesh, Belgium, Brazil, Cambodia, Canada, Chinese Taipei, Colombia, Ecuador, Egypt, Ethiopia, France, Germany, India, Indonesia, Ireland (Rep.), Italy, Japan, Kazakhstan, Kenya, Korea (Rep.), Malaysia, Nepal, Netherlands, Pakistan, Philippines, Romania, Russian Fed., Singapore, South Africa, Switzerland, Thailand, Turkey, Ukraine, United Arab Emirates, United Kingdom, USA or Viet Nam in the past 21 days must have:
 - a negative COVID-19 nucleic acid test result.
 The test must have been taken at most 72 hours before departure of the last direct flight to Hong Kong, SAR China.
 The name in the test result must match the name on the travel document, or a written confirmation issued by the laboratory with the name of the passenger must be presented; and
 - a document proving that the laboratory is:
 - ISO 15189 accredited; or